 The Fellows of the American Bar Foundation is pleased to annouce this year's Fellows Awards Honorees.
-The 2014 Fellows Awards will presented on Saturday, February 8th, 2014 at the 58th Annual Fellows Awards Reception and Banquet at The Murphy in Chicago, IL
+The 2014 Fellows Awards were presented on Saturday, February 8th, 2014 at the 58th Annual Fellows Awards Reception and Banquet at The Murphy in Chicago, IL.

 For a complete list of all previous Fellows Awards honorees click here.

 If you have any questions, contact us at gro.nfba@swollef or (800) 292-5065.